DISCO: Language-Guided Manipulation with Diffusion Policies and Constrained Inpainting: Experiment

 \textbf{Results}.
 Overall, the results support both H1 and H2.
 As shown in Table~\ref{Fig: main exp results}(b), DISCO achieved comparable performance to both language and goal conditioned diffusion policies on \emph{seen tasks} --- the diffusion baselines performed better in tasks like push-T, push-block, and Franka kitchen (single task), but on the Franka kitchen composite/multi tasks and grasp pose generation, vanilla inpainting and DISCO achieved higher success rates.
 On \emph{unseen tasks}, the success rates of the DISCO are significantly higher than the other baseline methods.
 One potential reason is that the inpainting methods leverage the keyframes generated by VLMs, which have been trained on large amounts of text data and were able to produce reasonable keyframes in many circumstances.
 Performance is further enhanced when using constrained inpainting across all the tasks, supporting H2 and indicating the importance of generating action sequences within high-likelihood regions of the diffusion policy.
+DISCO’s ability to handle unseen objects depends on both the VLM’s keyframe reasoning and the coverage of the downstream policy.
+When the policy is trained only on specific objects, generalization to new categories is limited.
+However, with unconditional diffusion models trained on diverse objects~\cite{urain2022se3dif}, DISCO can generate effective grasp poses even for unseen categories.
+DISCO's two-stage setup is flexible in that it enables us to swap in diffusion models dependent on downstream context.